molily/molily.de/_posts/2020-11-21-testing-angular.md

 You might be familiar with the entry point for the application, `src/main.ts`.
 This file also initializes Angular, but then it typically bootstraps (loads and starts) the `AppModule`.
 The `AppModule` imports other Modules, Components, Services, etc. This way, the bundler finds all parts of the application.

-The test bundle works differently.
+The test bundle with the entry point `test.ts` works differently.
 It does not start with one Module and walks through all its dependencies.
 It merely imports all files whose name ends with `.spec.ts`.

 <aside class="margin-note" markdown="1">
   `.spec.ts`